Colourings of Uniform Group Divisible Designs and Maximum Packings: Introduction

 When $v,\ k$ and $\lambda$ do not satisfy Conditions 1 and 2, we may define a {\em Packing Design}, denoted \PD$(v, k, \lambda)$ to be a block design ${\cal D}=(V,{\cal B})$ with blocks of size $k$, chosen such that every pair of points occurs in at most $\lambda$ blocks of $\cB$.
 The {\em leave} of a \PD$(v, k, 1)$ is defined to be the graph on vertex set $V$ such that $\{x,y\}$ is an edge if and only if the points $x,y$ do not occur together in any block of ${\cal B}$.
 The number of blocks in a packing is said to be its {\em size}.
 In contrast to BIBDs, for fixed $k$ and $\lambda$, packings exist for all $v$ and the interest is typically in finding the maximum possible size of a \PD$(v, k, \lambda)$.

 A {\em group divisible design (GDD)} is defined by a triple ${\cal D}=(V, {\cal G}, {\cal B})$, where $V$ is a finite set of points, ${\cal G}$ is a partition of $V$ into {\em groups}, and ${\cal B}$ is a collection of subsets of $V$, called {\em blocks}, chosen such that every pair of points appears in exactly one block or exactly one group, but not both.
 A $K$-GDD of type $\prod g_i^{u_i}$ is a GDD where the size of each block is an element of a set $K$ and there are exactly $u_i$ groups of size $g_i$, so $|V|=\sum g_iu_i$.
 If $K=\{k\}$, then we refer to a $k$-GDD and it is said to be {\em uniform} if all groups have equal size, denoted a $k$-GDD of type $g^u$.
-A {\em transversal design} TD$(k,g)$ is a $k$-GDD of type $g^k$.
-A $k$-GDD is equivalent to a \PD$(v, k, 1)$ in which the leave is the union of cliques that partition the point set.
-More generally, we have $\lambda$-fold GDDs having each pair of points not in a group occurring in exactly $\lambda$ blocks, denoted $K$-$\gdd_{\lambda}$.
-These objects generalise BIBD$(v,k,\lambda)$, which are $k$-$\gdd_{\lambda}$ designs of type $1^v$.
-In many cases, the block sizes or group sizes will be taken to be constant and often $\lambda=1$.
-Counting arguments verify that if a $k$-GDD$_{\lambda}$ of type $g^u$ exists, then: \begin{enumerate} \item[3.] $(k-1) \mid \lambda g(u-1)$, and \item[4.] $k(k-1) \mid \lambda u(u-1)g^2$. \end{enumerate} A pair $(u,g)$ that satisfies Conditions 3 and 4 is said to be {\em $(k,\lambda)$-admissible}.
-In the case that $g=1$, we say that $u$ is $(k,\lambda)$-admissible.